skerdishehaj/java-enterprise-mpl/MavenProject_Lab2/README.md

 1. Download `maven`
 2. Create a directory where the project will be stored
-   - In out case let it be the  `Java Enterprise MPL`
+   - In our case let it be the  `Java Enterprise MPL`

       ```shell
       mkdir 'Java Enterprise MPL'